-On earth the seven year tribulation will begin after the rapture.
+On earth a seven year tribulation will begin.
 At this time, the anti-Christ will make himself known to the world as one that brings peace and stability to the world (2 Thes.
 2:6-12).
 This time is referred by the Bible as the beginning of sorrows (Matt.
 24, Dan.
 9).
 Half way through the tribulation (3 1⁄2 years into it), the anti-Christ will sit in the temple of God in the place of God, committing what the Bible calls the abomination of desolations spoken of by Daniel (Dan.
 9).
 At this point, the great tribulation will begin, making the second half of the tribulation worse than the first.

 At the end of the seven years, the second coming of Christ will take place, in which all His children will descend with Christ as our Conqueror and King.
 The saints will be robed in white riding a white horse right behind Christ (Rev. 19:11-16).
 At this point, the nations will try to unite and fight against Christ.
 This battle is called the battle of Armageddon (Rev. 19:19-21).
 The battle will really be no battle at all, for Christ will speak and with His voice will He defeat the nations (Rev. 19:21).
 Immediately following will be the Millennial Reign of Christ, and during those 1,000 years, Satan will be bound.
 At the end of those 1,000 years, Satan will be loosed again for his final attempt to defeat Christ.
 The earth will be then destroyed (2 Peter 3:9-10).
 Satan will then be cast into the Lake of Fire, death and hell will also be cast into the Lake of Fire (Rev. 20:8-10).
 At that time, God will make a new heaven and a new earth and in it will be the New Jerusalem, where the saints will forever abide with Christ (Rev. 21:1-7).